Hao-Laboratory/OAM-Ctrl/README.md

 ## Getting Started

-The code are ended with the index of the figures in paper.
+The code are ended with the index of the figures in the paper.
 Run the code, and you can obtain the corresponding result.

 ### Prerequisites